alejandrodelarocha/task/README.md

 REACT_APP_GITHUB_TOKEN=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
 REACT_APP_GITHUB_ENDPOINT=https://api.github.com/graphql
 ```
-Tokens should not be in the README file, but for practical purposes
+Tokens should not be in the README file, but this is only for practical purposes

 # Future improvements
 ### Code Structuring
-> - I would like to know how do you organize your files, particularly the atom files
+> - I would like to know how do you organize your files and if you are using Atom Architecture
-> -